Jim Karygiannis

-James Karygiannis PC (/ˌkærɪdʒiˈænɪs/ KARR-ij-ee-AN-iss; Δημήτρης Καρύγιαννης, [ðiˈmitris kaˈriʝanis]; born May 2, 1955) is a Canadian former politician.
-He formerly served in the House of Commons of Canada as a Liberal MP from 1988 to 2014, and as member of the Toronto City Council from 2014 until 2020, when his seat was vacated due to campaign spending violations.
+James Karygiannis PC (/ˌkærɪdʒiˈænɪs/ KARR-ij-ee-AN-iss; Δημήτρης Καρύγιαννης, [ðiˈmitris kaˈriʝanis]; born May 2, 1955) is a former Canadian politician.
+He served in the House of Commons of Canada as a Liberal MP from 1988 to 2014, and as member of the Toronto City Council from 2014 until 2020, when his seat was vacated due to campaign spending violations.

 Karygiannis served concurrently as the parliamentary secretary to the Minister of Human Resources and Skills Development and Minister responsible for Democratic Renewal (2005) and was previously parliamentary secretary to the Minister of Transport (2003–2005).

 In opposition, Karygiannis attracted substantive attention from the media and various ethnic community groups as he took polemical stances on foreign policy issues and as part of his role as multiculturalism critic.

 On April 1, 2014, he resigned his seat as a Member of Parliament in order to stand in the Toronto municipal election for Toronto City Councillor in Ward 39, and subsequently was elected to that seat.
 In November 2019, Karygiannis was removed from office for exceeding election expenses in the 2018 municipal election.
 He was then reinstated and removed twice during the ensuing legal saga that resulted in his final removal from office on September 24, 2020.

 Personal life

 Karygiannis was born in Athens, Greece.
 Before entering politics, Karygiannis was a businessman and industrial engineer.
 He immigrated to Canada in 1966, and has a Bachelor of Applied Science degree in Industrial Engineering from the University of Toronto.
 He also holds a degree of Fellowship of Business Administration from the Canadian School of Management.
-He is married with four daughters.
+He is married with five daughters.